vipulnaik/working-drafts/lesswrong/preventing-reversing-and-addressing-data-leakage-some-thoughts.md

 * You maintain an organized list of your services/accounts for which you have passwords/credentials, allowing you to audit quickly

+### Check for any alerts or logs showing unauthorized access over the period where the credentials were leaked

+Some services offer details on recent login activity, or the time of recent use of access keys.
+Take a look at these to check if the leaked credential was used over the time period before it was changed.

+### Review after being done to make sure you've covered your bases

+After you've done whatever reversal and credential changes you need to, you should sit down and review the situation, systematically going over what happened to see if things are back to a secure state.
+If there are other trusted people with whom you can discuss the situation, please do so.

 ## Addressing leakage of factual information